danieljbae/youtube_screentime/README.md

 Using Google's Takeout service, I was able to export my watched videos and timestamps.
 And used the YouTube API to pull data such as video category.

-Currently working on a few features, such as: a drill down table for hourly data, a web app to display/interact, etc.
+Currently working on a few features (See below)

 ## Demo
 Watch history over the past 2000 videos I've watched